AmazingHalo1313/SOD2-Mods/Juggernaut Mode Pack/README.md

 ### Installing

-Copy the Paks folder of the mod you want into %LocalAppData%\Packages\Microsoft.Dayton_8wekyb3d8bbwe\LocalState\StateOfDecay2\Saved\
+Copy the Cooked folder of the mod you want into %LocalAppData%\Packages\Microsoft.Dayton_8wekyb3d8bbwe\LocalState\StateOfDecay2\Saved\

 ## Versioning

-Version: 1.0.0
+Version: 4.2.0

 ## Authors